Fire Prevention and Emergency Action Plans: Are you ready to handle emergencies?

 In addition to knowing the primary evacuation route, employees should also be aware of at least one other alternate evacuation route from their work area as well as the meeting area to go to so that managers, supervisors or other designated personnel can account for everyone to ensure that no one has been left in a building.
 If fire extinguishers are present, employees must be trained on how to use them properly and under what conditions they should be used.

 A good way to ensure that training has been effective is to host regular drills.
 Although they do take time away from production and other work activities, drills help everyone become more comfortable with their roles and responsibilities.
-They also help identify any weaknesses so that plan improvements can be made and training can be revised to improve safety.
+They also help identify any weaknesses so that emergency action plan improvements can be made and training can be revised to improve safety.

 The NFPA 101 Fire Code establishes guidelines for the frequency of drills.
 According to the standard, drills should be frequent enough that everyone is familiar with procedures, and their actions become routine.
 [NFPA 1: Fire Code, 10.6.2].
-Further, the NFPA Life Safety Code suggests goals for evacuation drills, which include recognizing alarms, evacuating according to the established plan and reporting to an assembly area.
+Further, the NFPA Life Safety Code suggests goals for evacuation drills, which include recognizing alarms, evacuating according to the established emergency action plan and reporting to an assembly area.
 The code emphasizes that the goal of drills is “orderly evacuation rather than speed.”